Posted by Dr. Roger Kendall on Apr 12, 2019 10:46:54 AM

 Inflammation is a normal response to any form of irritation in the body, but its impact can have net negative effects on heart health.

-There are two types of inflammation.
-Acute inflammation occurs in the joints as a result of arthritis.
-The second form of inflammation, called silent inflammation, is less obvious but it directly affects your heart health.
+There are a few types of inflammation.
+Acute inflammation occurs in the joints.
+The second form of inflammation, called silent inflammation, is less obvious but it directly affects the cardiovascular system.

-Silent inflammation is caused by the inhalation of toxic air from smoking or air pollution and the ingestion of processed foods or heavy metals.
+Silent inflammation is caused by many things, including smoking or air pollution and the ingestion of processed foods or heavy metals.
 These foreign bodies enter the bloodstream, where free radicals cause oxidative stress, breaking down the body’s tissues and causing irritation.

-The irritation causes inflammation of the arterial lining, which in turn can lead to the release of soft plaque below the layers of this lining, causing arterial blockage and leading to a heart attack or a stroke.
-Through this process, physicians have come to realize that it is possible for a seemingly healthy patient to have a major heart attack without any previous indicators of poor heart health.
+The irritation causes inflammation of the arterial lining, which in turn can lead to the release of soft plaque below the layers of this lining, causing arterial blockage, which is not good.
+Through this process, physicians have come to realize that it is possible for a seemingly healthy patient to have poor heart health without any prior indication.

-While high cholesterol has been disproven as the leading cause of cardiovascular disease, inflammation acts as a means of enhancing the negative effects of cholesterol on the heart.
+Though cholesterol may not be the leading cause of poor cardiovascular health, inflammation acts as a means of enhancing the negative effects of cholesterol on the heart.
 It does so by causing cholesterol to adhere to the sites of soft plaque build-up and helping it to further develop.

 As the irritation within the arterial lining develops, inflammation is produced and causes cholesterol build up as it attempts to repair the lesions that caused the irritation in the first place.
 Throughout this process, the soft plaque developing below the layers of the arterial lining increases to the point of bursting.
-This, in turn, causes blockage, which leads to a heart attack.
+This, in turn, causes blockage, which can be detrimental to health.

-As with all systems in the human body, there are ways to maintain proper heart health in order to prevent inflammation and cardiovascular disease.
-These are as simple as regular testing of key markers and enhancing your diet with healthy fats and dietary supplements.
+As with all systems in the human body, there are ways to support a healthy inflammation pathway.
+These are as simple as regular testing of key markers and enhancing your diet with healthy fats and dietary supplements.*